DasStone/dotfiles/README.md

 - **dotfiles organisation**: I really liked his `link.jl` scripts!

 ### User [AndreasChris](https://github.com/AndreasChris):
 - **vim**: I'm currently using **nvim** as my main editor, but sometimes it might not be possible for me to use it (e.g. remote server where I can't install any packages).
 Andreas was so kind to give me his `.vimrc` which I found to be very reliable.
 I probably won't change it, since I will use **nvim** vherever possible.
-Here is a [link](https://itsec.tum.academy/.vimrc) to his `vim.rc`.
+Here is a [link](https://itsec.tum.academy/.vimrc) to his `.vimrc`.

 ## Bootloader